-What does the Office of Industry Engagement and Intellectual Property Office Do?
+What does the Office of Innovation and Economic Development Do?

 In addition to building industry relationships for the benefit of NDSU, our office also manages: